Photo source: geograph.org.uk

 The footpath down to the well is healed."

 Organisations like the Open Spaces Society of England work to protect footpaths and the people’s right to walk them.
 A footpath always has a place in the perceived charm of the English countryside.
 The Guardian newspaper even launched a public campaign to share people’s memories of lost footpaths.
-However, many other countries have not warmed up to an enthusiasm for footpaths.
+However, many other countries have not warmed up to such a level of enthusiasm for footpaths.

 Comments